GabMill/gsclua_ex/README.md

+# gsclua_ex fork
+This fork of gsclua is intended to extend the existing scripts and add new functionality.
+This README was copied from gsclua, see the end of the README for added functionality.

 # gsclua
 Lua scripts for shiny hunting in GSC games based off zep715's [rbylua](https://github.com/zep715/rbylua)
 Work only with vba rr 23.6.